hero image

 Biography

 The suggestion sharply divided economic experts and led to a campaign of online harassment against the economist, including from a Nobel laureate.
-The online harassment slowed after other renowned economists stepped into the conversation to defend Weber.
+The harassment slowed after other renowned economists stepped into the conversation to defend Weber.
 Ultimately, in an effort to slow inflation, German authorities did decide to implement energy price cap measures suggested by Weber.

-Among her other accolades, she was named one of Germany’s “100 Women of the Year” for 2022 by FOCUS, one of the country’s largest news magazines.
+Weber was named to the 2023 “TIME100 Next” list of emerging leaders from around the world, was been included in Bloomberg Businessweek’s “Bloomberg 50 ‘Ones to Watch’” list for 2022, and was named one of Germany’s “100 Women of the Year” for 2022 by FOCUS, one of the country’s largest news magazines.

 Video